Christiania: An Embarrassment of Green Riches for Copenhagen

 Christiania’s residents have been recycling for years.

-Worried about possible civil disobedience, the Danish Government is scurring to pass new laws which would extend police powers and impose tougher penalties.
+Worried about possible civil disobedience, the Danish Government is scurrying to pass new laws which would extend police powers and impose tougher penalties.
 According to The London Times, “It is an irony that seems to be lost on the Danish police and politicians alike, considering the subject matter of the forthcoming conference: that Christiania has always been at the vanguard of Denmark’s environmental movement.”

 Poster displaying the community’s self-governing laws–the sale of marijuana, sold on “Pusher Street” is not something they’ve outlawed.

-Cannibus grows maximus inside Freetown
+Cannabis grows maximus inside Freetown

 Christiania has attracted mostly negative press attention in recent years because of drug raids by police in “Pusher Street” — an area of the commune where cannabis is still sold openly from market stalls — and riots that have resulted from repeated attempts by the authorities to demolish the buildings within the commune; but it is a second irony that Christiania has become the second most visited spot in Copenhagen after the Tivoli Gardens.
 A million tourists come here every year, school groups among them.

-It is not impossible, given the proximity of the summit venue to the squatter center, that delegates at climate change conference will find themselve strolling along Christiania’s dirt roads, inhaling the heavy scent of marijuana.
+It is not impossible, given the proximity of the summit venue to the squatter center, that delegates at climate change conference will find themselves strolling along Christiania’s dirt roads, inhaling the heavy scent of marijuana.

-“We consider Christiania as way ahead of what is being discussed at COP15,” Thomas Ertman, the commune’s press co-ordinator, told The Times, “We’re looking forward to showing what we have to offer.”
+“We consider Christiania as way ahead of what is being discussed at COP15,” Thomas Ertman, the commune’s press co-ordinator, told The London Times, “We’re looking forward to showing what we have to offer.”

-Her two-week program will run alongside the official summit.
-Topics under discussion will include sustainable building, waste and design, social ecology and conflict resolution.
+Britta Lillasoee, a friendly and dynamic long-term resident of Christiania, intends to run the alternative From Bottom To Top conference for “ordinary people”–a two-week program will run alongside the official summit and include discussion topics such as sustainable building, waste and design, social ecology and conflict resolution.

-Though Ms Lillasoee’s aims may seem modest and eccentric, she said that her alternative summit was more likely to initiate real change.
+Though Ms. Lillasoee’s aims may appear modest and eccentric, she believes her alternative summit is more likely to initiate real change.
+“We have been living environmentally for years,” she said.
+“We can teach by example.”

 _____________________________________________________________________________